JohnnyQuackson/TG-bot/simps/simps.md

-It's folder for photos which bot can send.
+It's a folder for photos which bot can send.